-When assessing what product might be best for a small business, there are so many different local factors that need to be taken into account.
+When assessing what product might be best for a small and medium-sized business, there are so many different local factors that need to be taken into account.
 There are opportunities here in Manchester that businesses in the likes of London, Cambridge or Bristol don’t have access to.
 And unique local challenges, too.

 The development of Media City, for example, has been a boon for the local area and has attracted some great creative talent.
 The likes of Kellogg’s, PZ Cussons, Google and Amazon have all opened vast distribution centres, generating fantastic opportunities for local suppliers and boosting employment further.
 There’s also been extensive investment by many firms alongside the government into apprentice and training schemes to develop local skills.
 These issues all need to be taken into consideration when, say, assessing a small business for a loan.

 In few situations is this lack of local knowledge more apparent than when it comes to commercial mortgages.
 Many banks will have the same products on offer for businesses in London as they do for those based in the North.
 However, so much about a property’s potential is determined by its location.